Global-Development-and-Politics-of-Data/Chapter8_Gender/README.md

  This folder contains *almost* all raw, unedited data files.

  ## Gender Indices and Ranking Analysis Files
- Section three references the Gender Development Index (GDI) and contains a data visualization which compares the GGG and GII neasures.
+ Section three references the Gender Development Index (GDI) and Global Inequality Index (GII) and contains a data visualization which compares the GGG and GII neasures.
 The following raw data files were used to create this data visualization.
   * "Gender Development Index_AllYears.xlsx"
     * These data come from the [United Nations Gender Development Index](http://hdr.undp.org/en/content/gender-development-index-gdi).
   * "Gender Inequality Index_2019.xlsx"